-A. We would ordinarily need proof your existing mortgage is paid up to date and ID.
-A rental assessment on the new property from a letting agent would be useful in terms of initial underwriting.
+A. Ordinarily, CMME need proof that your existing mortgage is paid up to date and a two items of ID.
+A rental assessment on the new property from an ARLA registered letting agent would be useful in terms of initial underwriting.

 Q Will I have to accept costly loyalty clauses to secure a mortgage?

-A We pride ourselves on always securing you competitive interest rates whilst avoiding schemes that feature stings in the tail.
-Too many contractors have been tempted by lenders offering a low headline-grabbing rate only to find that they suffer long periods at higher rates with penalties that are charged if you attempt to break free.
-We can recommend a competitive selection of schemes that will allow you complete freedom to move your borrowing at any time or at the very least allow that freedom as soon as your current rate expires- allowing you to move onto the next good rate as soon as this one ends.
+A. CMME pride themselves on always securing competitive interest rates whilst avoiding schemes that don’t provide you with an open and honest account of the full costs.
+Too many contractors have been tempted by lenders offering a low headline-grabbing rate only to find that they suffer for long periods at higher rates and are penalised with fees and charges if you attempt to break free.
+We can recommend a competitive selection of schemes that will allow you complete freedom to move your borrowing at any time or, at the very least, grant you that freedom as soon as your current rate expires.

 Q. What will happen to my mortgage rate after the initial scheme expires.

 A. CMME will be in touch two months before the expiry of any special rate that you’re benefiting from to discuss your options.
 Comparing what is on offer from the current lender with what is available elsewhere in the market, CMME will strive to ensure that you secure competitive interest rates throughout the life of your mortgage.

 Q. My main mortgage is a repayment loan.
 Shall I go interest only or repayment on this new purchase?

 A. Your adviser will talk through the benefits of both but most CMME clients choose to opt for an interest only loan on the buy to let property.
 This keeps their repayments lower and helps them meet the 125% rule - where rental income must cover the repayments by 125 to 145% - that’s applied by most lenders.